MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the very first computer programmer was actually a woman?
-Countess Ada Lovelace, an English mathematician and writer, is recognized as the world's first programmer.
-She wrote the first machine algorithm for an early computing machine that existed only on paper in the mid-1800s, the Analytical Engine created by Charles Babbage.
-Talk about a pioneering spirit in an era where computing was largely theoretical!
+Did you know that the first computer programmer was a woman?
+Ada Lovelace, an English mathematician, is recognized as the first programmer for her work on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
+She wrote the world's first machine algorithm for an early computing machine in mid-19th century.
+Quite curious considering the gender disparity in the tech industry today, isn't it?